 All participants must be familiar with the rules before participating in the event.
 Because teams will be evaluated based on a combination of written and oral tasks, a thorough understanding of the rules is important to success.

 Competition Contact

-For any questions about the competition, please contact the staff at the Atlantic Council's Cyber Statecraft Initiative.
+For any questions about the competition, please contact: